 Wilmot was a well-known supporter of Polk’s administration, despite being a northern Democrat.
 His past support is what likely enabled him to bring the measure to the floor.

 Most historians ultimately attribute the proviso to a group of northern Democrats.
-Preston King, Timothy Jenkins, and George Rathbun of New York, as well as Gideon Welles of Connecticut are also known to have been instrumental in the creation of the measure.2
+Preston King, Timothy Jenkins, and George Rathbun of New York, as well as Gideon Welles of Connecticut were also instrumental in the creation of the measure.2

 We may never know the true author of Wilmot Proviso.
 Each of the representatives involved hand wrote out a copy of the measure and attempted to bring it to the House floor, hence the reason there are multiple “original” copies of the document.

-Regardless, it is David Wilmot who is immortalized through his introduction of the proviso.
+Regardless of who helped, David Wilmot is the one that is immortalized through his introduction of the proviso.

-Wilmot’s motives are often questioned.
+Historians often question Wilmot’s motives.
 Why would an ardent supporter of Polk’s administration cause such controversy by introducing the Wilmot Proviso?

 Wilmot’s reelection to Congress was in serious jeopardy given his support for Polk’s policies that his constituents opposed.
-Wilmot’s abrupt reversal of his slavery stance and introduction of the Wilmot Proviso can thus be seen as a way to save face and help his reelection campaign.
+Wilmot’s abrupt reversal of his slavery stance and introduction of the Wilmot Proviso may have been a way to save face and help his reelection campaign.